 Winter (December, January, and February) can be extremely cold, with heavy snowfall making the trail difficult, especially near the Gosaikunda Lake at 4,380m.
 However, for experienced trekkers prepared for harsh conditions, winter offers a serene and less crowded experience.

 Throughout the Gosaikunda Trek, you'll find a network of teahouses and lodges in the villages along the trail.
 These provide accommodation and meals for trekkers.
 The quality and comfort of teahouses can vary, but most offer basic amenities such as beds with blankets, shared bathrooms (often squat toilets), and communal dining areas.
-Remember that facilities may become more basic as you ascend to higher altitudes.
-Hot showers may not always be available, and heating can be limited at higher elevations.

-You can also find a variety of food options but it is recommended to consult your guide for better and hygienic options.
+You can also find a variety of food options, but it is recommended to consult your guide for better and hygienic options.

 The most common way to reach Dhunche, the starting point for the Gosaikunda Trek, is by taking a local bus.
 Buses depart from the Gongabu Bus Park in Kathmandu.
 The journey typically takes around 7-9 hours, depending on road conditions, and offers scenic views along the way.
 And if you prefer a much more comfortable or faster option, you can also opt for a private vehicle.
 After reaching Dhunche, we will begin our journey on foot and trek through lush forests, villages, and scenic landscapes to reach Gosaikunda and its surrounding areas.